e-tidemo/workplace-survey/README.md

 ## Deployment

 1. Set up Google Cloud Project:

 I set up a Google Cloud project in the [Google Cloud Console](https://console.cloud.google.com/welcome?project=workplace-survey) and created a project named "workplace survey".
 I then enabled Google Sheet and Google Drive APIs to be able to use Google Sheets for my survey data.

-Within the Google Cloud Console, I also vreated credentials by going to "APIs & Services > Credentials" and clicking "create credentials" and choosing "service account key".
+Within the Google Cloud Console, I also created credentials by going to "APIs & Services > Credentials" and clicking "create credentials" and choosing "service account key".
 I then created a new service account wit the Editor rolse and created a key in JSON format and download said JSON file with credentials the application needs to access the Google Cloud Services.

 2. Deploy to Heroku:

 The application was deployed to Heroku by following these steps:

 - Make a list of requirements in a requirements.txt-file by typing ”pip3 freeze >requirements.txt” into the terminal.
 This saves any libraries that need to be installed to the project files in Heroku.